How AC, Single-Phase and Three-Phase Electricity Work

 Direct current electricity is a type of electricity in which electrons flow in only one direction.
 The voltage and current in direct current electricity do not vary in magnitude.

-The flow of electrons in one direction in DC electricity is due to fixed positions between the negative and positive polarities, that is the polarities in DC do not exchange positions.
+The flow of electrons in one direction in DC electricity is because of the fixed positions of the negative and positive polarities; the polarities in DC do not exchange positions.

-Electrons always flow from negative polarity to positive polarity, if the positive and negative polarities keep their positions, electrons will continue to flow in one direction towards the positive polarity.
+Electrons always flow from the negative polarity to the positive polarity; if the positive and negative polarities keep their positions, electrons will continue to flow in one direction towards the positive polarity.

-DC sources like batteries have definite poles which shows the positive and negative side so that electrical appliances are correctly connected.
+DC sources like batteries and solar panels have definite poles that show the positive side and negative side, so that electrical appliances can be correctly connected.

-DC electricity is the one produced by solar panels and stored in batteries.
-The following graph shows DC current and voltage values plotted against time.
+DC electricity is the type generated by solar panels and stored in batteries.
+The following graph shows DC current and voltage plotted against time.

-On the previous graph, the values of DC voltage or current at any instant times are the same as shown by a straight line which is in parallel to the horizontal axis.
+On the previous graph, the values of DC voltage or current at any instant in time are the same, as shown by the straight line which is parallel to the horizontal axis.
 This shows that DC voltage and current have a constant magnitude.

-Alternating Current Electricity is a type of electricity in which electrons change the direction of flow.
-The magnitude of current and voltage vary regularly.
+Alternating Current Electricity is a type of electricity in which electrons change their direction of flow.
+The magnitudes of current and voltage vary regularly.

 In AC electricity, electrons move forward and backward due to exchange of positions between the positive and the negative polarities.

-As mentioned earlier, electrons always flow from negative polarity to positive polarity.
-When the two polarities exchange positions, electrons also change the direction of flow so that they continue flowing towards the positive polarity.
+As we mentioned earlier, electrons always flow from negative polarity to positive polarity; when the two polarities exchange positions, electrons also change the direction of flow so that they continue flowing towards the positive polarity.

 There are various ways in which polarities are made to exchange positions, one of them is by moving the magnetic field across a conductor.

-When the magnetic field produced by permanent magnet and electromagnet is moved across a conductor or a conductor moved across the magnetic field, voltage is induced in that conductor.
+When the magnetic field produced by a permanent magnet or an electromagnet is moved across a conductor, or a conductor is moved across the magnetic field, voltage is induced in that conductor.

-If a conductor forms a closed circuit, the induced voltage will causes electrons to flow in a conductor since electrons flow in a complete circuit.
+If a conductor forms a closed circuit, the induced voltage will cause electrons to flow in a conductor, since electrons flow in a complete circuit.
 This is generally how AC voltage and current are generated.

-Have you ever played around with a permanent magnet and noticed that one side of a magnet attract metals and the other repel metals.
-This is due to charges on electrons and protons in metals and the effect of magnetic field.
+Have you ever played around with a permanent magnet and noticed that one side of a magnet attracts metals and the other repels metals?
+This is due to charges on electrons and protons in metals and the effect of the magnetic field.

-When a magnetic field is moved across a conductor in first direction, it can first repel electrons, causing electrons to take a certain direction of flow.
+When a magnetic field is moved across a conductor in one direction, it can first repel electrons, causing the electrons to take a certain direction of flow.
 When the magnetic field is moved in the other direction, it will attract electrons, causing them to change the direction of flow.

-What actually happens when moving a magnetic field across a conductor is that the polarities responsible for the flow of electrons are exchanging positions that results in the change in direction of flow of electrons.
+What actually happens when moving a magnetic field across a conductor is that the polarities responsible for the flow of electrons are exchanging positions, resulting in the change in direction of flow of electrons.

 Instead of moving the magnetic field across a circuit conductor, we can rotate the magnetic field covering the circuit conductor coils as shown below.
 This is how most generators work because the method is cheaper than moving the magnetic field across a conductor.